-There are many different causes of dermatitis including exposure to irritating products or chemicals, such as detergents, soaps, cleaning products, waxes, and even some types of jewelry.
+Dermatitis can be caused by many different things, such as exposure to irritant or allergic products, such as various chemicals, detergents, soaps, cleaning products, waxes, and even some types of jewelry.

-Seborrheic dermatitis can be caused by a combination of genes, changes in climate, stress, a patient’s overall health status, and yeast that lives on our skin.
+Certain types of dermatitis have different origins – seborrheic dermatitis can be caused by a combination of genes, changes in climate, stress, a patient’s overall health status, and yeast that lives on our skin.

 Ultimately, the underlying cause of dermatitis can vary, so it’s important to consult a board-certified dermatologist to determine the root cause and find the best treatment for you.